-The chart on this page and the next page lists in alphabetical order every program offered at BCCC, indicating whether the program is a degree or certificate program or both.
-When a number of programs fit a broad category, they are grouped alphabetically under an "umbrella" heading.
+The chart on this and the next page lists in alphabetical order every program offered at BCCC, indicating whether the program is a degree or certificate program or both.
+When a number of programs fit a broad category, they are grouped alphabetically under one heading.

-Definitions:
+DEFINITIONS:

+Associate's Degree:

-- Associate Degree: awarded for successful completion of not less than 60 or more than 70 semester hours of academic credit in a planned sequence of learning experiences. - Option: a sequential arrangement of courses within an Associate degree program. - · Certificate: awarded for successful completion of at least 12 semester hours of academic credit in a field or in an interdisciplinary or multi-disciplinary field that provides a body of knowledge, methods of study, and practice appropriate to a subject area. • Track: a sequential arrangement of courses within a certificate program.
+awarded for successful completion of not less than 60 or more than 70 semester hours of academic credit in a planned sequence of learning experiences.

+Option: a sequential arrangement of courses within an associate's degree program.

+Certificate: awarded for successful completion of at least 12 semester hours of academic credit in a single field or in an interdisciplinary or multidisciplinary field that provides a body of knowledge, methods of study, and practice appropriate to a subject area.

+Track: a sequential arrangement of courses within a certificate program.